hamzehkhazaei/EECS3221_Xv6_AddSysCall_Project/README.md

 ## Getting Started

-1. Make sure you can build and run the stock Xv6 system
+1. Make sure you can build and run the Xv6 OS
 2. Study existing system call implementations in `sysproc.c`
 3. Start by adding the system call interface before implementing functionality
 4. Test incrementally - get a simple version working before adding complexity

 Good luck!
-Remember that kernel programming requires careful attention to detail, as bugs can crash the entire system.
+Remember that kernel programming requires meticulous attention to detail, as even minor bugs can crash the entire system.

 **Instructor:** Hamzeh Khazaei